ceejbot/monitoring-budget/slides.md

 # [fit] convert the __£$€__ cost
 # [fit] into engineer hours/month

-^ Realistically, to get the same results, how much time would you have to spend to get the results from that service?
+^ TIME.
+To get the same results, how much time would you have to spend to get the results from that service?
 Are you okay with the half-decent version you get doing it yourself?
 Are you ready to devote an engineer?

 ---